wayneeseguin/graft/docs/index.md

 ## Enhanced Parser

-As of v1.31.0, Spruce includes an enhanced parser that supports:
+As of v1.31.0, graft includes an enhanced parser that supports:
 - Nested operator expressions
 - Environment variable expansion in references
 - Complex arithmetic and boolean expressions